Recipe at the end of this blot > sautéed Ndagala (whitebait) in tomato sauce.

 - Any leftovers are for breakfast the next morning

 - Some villagers use banana leaves as the tray – the leaf then being fed to the animals

 The next post in this series will be for a ‘middle class’ engagement celebration.

-Articles – reflecting conditions in 2011, when these celebrations took place.
-Now, security conditions in the country are so much improved!
-The killings described in the following links took place not far from our area.
+Articles – the following reflect conditions in 2011; now, security conditions in the country are so much improved!
+The killings described in the following links took place at the little town of Gatumba on the Congo border, a few kilometers from our area.

 - At least 36 killed in Burundi attack (telegraph.co.uk)